GLOBAL MARKETS-Wall Street bounces off lows as UK steps in to calm bonds

 "We believe risks remain tilted to the downside – given how much is already priced-in, less aggressive signalling from the BoE will accelerate the move to below parity (for sterling/dollar), in our view," strategists led by Laurent Crosnier, global head of FX, wrote, recommending investors avoid pounds.

-Oil prices rose on Wednesday in U.S. trading hours as production cuts caused by Hurricane Ian outweighed downward pressure from a strengthening dollar and expected U.S. crude stockpile builds.
-U.S. crude CLc1 rose 3.66% to $81.37 per barrel and Brent LCOc1 was at $88.83, up 2.97% on the day.
+Oil prices jumped higher on Wednesday for a second day, rebounding from recent losses as the U.S. dollar eased off recent gains and U.S. fuel inventory figures showed larger-than-expected drawdowns and a rebound in consumer demand.
+U.S. crude CLc1 rose 4.5% to $82.06 per barrel and Brent LCOc1 was at $89.22, up 3.4% on the day.

 Scott Wren, seniorglobal marketstrategist at Wells Fargo Investment Institute, said markets may already be pricing in future pain.